 Interdisciplinary Concentration in Bioinformatics

 One elective course may be substituted by a semester of research in bioinformatics.
-Students wishing to pursue this option should see Kristen Adrien in the Biology Department (Higgins 355) for course approval.
+Students wishing to pursue this option should visit the Biology Department (Higgins 355) for course approval.